 - Support Groups

-Offering Specialized Therapy for Panic Disorder, Panic Attacks and Anxiety
+Offering Specialized CBT Therapy for Panic Disorder, Panic Attacks and Anxiety

 The April Center For Anxiety Attack Management - Los Angeles offers a special panic disorder and panic attack treatment clinic.
 Although panic attacks can be very frightening for all who suffer with them, they're highly treatable.
-In fact, they're not as difficult to overcome as you might think!
+In fact, with scientifically-proven CBT, they're not as difficult to overcome as you might think with expert help!
 Because the proper treatment for panic attacks and panic disorder is so very specific and focuses on one powerful particular strategy, treatment doesn't have to be lengthy, either.
 As long as one does the homework and learns the proper tools, suffering with panic attacks and panic disorder can be resolved.
-If you're having panic attacks, trust you have finally found the right place for help!
+If you're having panic attacks, trust you have finally found the right place for panic attack therapy!

 People that seek us out for help with panic attacks and panic disorder have usually been suffering for far too long.
 Many have wasted time and money on trips to the emergency room, on medication, or on regular talk therapy.
 None of these can resolve panic attacks or panic disorder.
 That said, it's understandable that many go to the hospital or a medical doctor initially because they fear they have a medical problem or life threatenting issue based on panic attack symptoms mimicking medical disorders like heart problems, breathing disorders, thyroid issues and other illnesses.
 Unfortunately, because medical doctors are not anxiety treatment specialists or experts, they don't know how to treat panic attacks and panic disorder.
 Most don't even know how to diagnose it.
 And yet, they often prescribe medication that doesn't resolve panic attacks and only makes matters worse, due to addictive benzodiazapenes and their reinforcing of an avoidance pattern.